giljr/c/README.md

 everything but needs to fix something) :smirk:

 ```
-The solution will be numereded and divided into subject:
+The solution will be numereded and divided into important computer subject:
+Be Welcome to my website, where I explore Arduino, PIC& Rpi - [Jungletronics & KidTronics](https://medium.com/@J.3)
+I'm J3, and I will be your host:
 [#01_if_while_dowhile_for](_01_if_while_dowhile_for/) #CSeries - Solution1 - Inside 4 projs exemplifying the use of selection (if) & Iterations statements while, do-while & for loops;